© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Esgair Garn ring cairn is a scheduled monument protected by Cadw under reference BR363.
 View the official record →

-Esgair Garn is a Bronze Age ring cairn situated in Breconshire, Wales.
+Esgair Garn is a ring cairn located in Breconshire, Wales, dating to the Bronze Age and serving a ritual and funerary function within prehistoric communities.
 It is designated a Scheduled Ancient Monument by Cadw under reference BR363.

 Esgair Garn ring cairn dates from the prehistoric period, and is classified as a ring cairn.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Esgair Garn ring cairn is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is BR363.